mmbase/mmbase-oldimport/speeltuin/jaco/jircs/readme.txt

 1. Extract all files from the zip file.

-2. Change the properties operator.password and administrator.password in
+2. Change the attributes operator-password and administrator-password in conf/jircs.xml.
-   conf/jircs_servlet.properties.

-3. Copy jircs_servlet.properties into the WEB-INF directory of your webapp.
+3. Copy jircs.xml into the WEB-INF directory of your webapp.

-4. Copy the jircs and nanoxml-lite jar files in the lib direcotry into the WEB-INF/lib directory of your webapp.
+4. Copy the jircs, nanoxml-lite and jakarta-commons* jar files in the lib direcotry into the WEB-INF/lib directory of your webapp.

 5. Add the following to the web.xml of your webapp:

    <servlet>
      <servlet-name>jircs</servlet-name>
-     <servlet-class>nl.eo.chat.Server</servlet-class>
+     <servlet-class>nl.eo.chat.Servlet</servlet-class>
      <init-param>
-       <param-name>propertiesfile</param-name>
-       <param-value>jircs_servlet.properties</param-value>
+       <param-name>configfile</param-name>
+       <param-value>jircs.xml</param-value>
      </init-param>
      <load-on-startup/>
    </servlet>